open-decision/open-decision/packages/api/API/README.md

 ### Prerequisites

 You need to install Node.js and the package manager npm globally.
-When you install Node from the [official website](https://nodejs.org/en/download/), npm will be installed as well.
+If you install Node from the [official website](https://nodejs.org/en/download/), npm will be installed as well.
 We are currently using Node 16 LTS.

 Furthermore, make sure to have [git installed](https://git-scm.com/downloads) and available in your terminal.